cli-kit/cli-command/README.md

 See the [enumerate/defaults][enumerate/defaults] and [enumerate/debug][enumerate/debug] examples.

+## Interface

+It is important to decouple your program configuration from the binary file that user's will run so that you can easily test your program and generate code coverage.
+The [interface][interface] module is a tiny library that complements this command module to encourage decoupling.

 ## Reserved Keywords

 `_action`, `_commands`, `_conf`, `_converter`, `_description`, `_emitter`, `_events`, `_exec`, `_key`, `_maxListeners`, `_middleware`, `_name`, `_names`, `_options`, `_package`, `_request`, `_version`, `action`, `addListener`, `command`, `commands`, `configure`, `converter`, `description`, `domain`, `emit`, `error`, `errors`, `flag`, `help`, `key`, `listeners`, `name`, `names`, `on`, `once`, `option`, `options`, `package`, `parse`, `raise`, `removeAllListeners`, `removeListener`, `request`, `setMaxListeners`, `toString`, `use`, `version`, `wrap`